 GIMP (GNU Image Manipulation Program) is a freely distributed software for manipulating images.
 We can easily optimize the image, convert their type using GIMP.
 It provides the power and flexibility to designers to transform images into truly unique creations.
-GIMP is the cross platforms application and available for Linux, Windows, MAC OS, and FreeBSD etc. This article will help you to install the latest Gimp on Ubuntu 20.04 Focal LTS Linux system.
+GIMP is a cross platforms application and is available for Linux, Windows, MAC OS, and FreeBSD, etc. This article will help you to install the latest Gimp on Ubuntu 20.04 Focal LTS Linux system.

 A running Ubuntu 20.04 Desktop system with sudo privileged account access.

 Login to your Ubuntu desktop system and add an external apt repository in your system to install Gimp on Ubuntu 20.04 system.

 First of all, execute the following command to configure Gimp PPA to your system.

 Then, execute the below commands to install Gimp on your Ubuntu system.

 sudo apt update

 sudo apt install gimp

 Type “gimp” on the system terminal or use the Gimp launcher icon to start the application.